 (b) the positive development of antitrust policy.

-Outstanding Antitrust Litigation Achievement by a Young Lawyer
+Outstanding Antitrust Litigation Achievement by a Young or Newly Admitted Lawyer

 This award is limited to private civil actions.
 Nominees should be individual practitioner(s) under 40 years old or admitted to practice for 10 years or less.
 Nominees will be judged on:

 (a) the individual’s contribution to the case;